Culture of Goa: Architecture

 Our Lady of the Immaculate Conception Church at Panjim.

 The architecture of Goa shows a distinct Portuguese influence.
 Fontainhas in Panaji has been declared a cultural quarter, showcasing the life, architecture and culture of Goa.

 The Churches and Convents of Goa are a group of six churches that are a UNESCO World Heritage Site.
 The Basilica of Bom Jesus holds the mortal remains of St. Francis Xavier, the patron saint of Goa.
 Once every ten years, the body is taken down for veneration and for public viewing.
 The last such event was conducted in 2024.

 Influences from other eras (Kadambas of Goa, Maratha Empire) are visible in some of Goa's temples, notably the Mahadev Temple and Saptakoteshwar Temple.

 Sports

-Football is the most popular sport in Goa along with Cricket.
+Football is the most popular sport in Goa along with cricket.
 Athletics, chess, hockey, swimming, table tennis and basketball are other popular sports in Goa.
 Fishing is also a popular recreational activity.

-Arts
+Folk Art

+Dovali maand : It is a rhythmic purcussion created by using household objects.
+This practice is prevailent in Sattari taluka.

+Gudulya kani: Gudulo is a symbolic craft made using leaves, bamboo sticks and agricultural products.
+It is prevailent in Cancona.